learn-co-curriculum/rails-5-api-template/README.md

 ### Rails API Template

 So what is Rails 5 API Template?
-It is a chopped down version or Rails that doesn't include a template library, asset pipeline, ActionView, and some other excess bloat that is uncessary for creating APIs.
+It is a slimmed down version of Rails that doesn't include a template library, asset pipeline, ActionView, and some other excess bloat that is uncessary for creating API endpoints.

 You can find our more information [here](http://edgeguides.rubyonrails.org/api_app.html).
-Some developers feel that using Rails to build JSON APIs is a bit of an overkill, but Rails argues that being able to prototype and get up an app quickly is most important.
-With Rails 5 API Template it exceeds at this in spades.
+Some developers feel that using Rails to build JSON APIs is a bit of an overkill, but Rails argues that being able to prototype and get up an app up and running quickly is most important.
+With Rails 5 API Template it succeeds at this in spades.

 ### Rails New

-Bootstrapping a Rails 5 API Template application is just as easy as it is to create a full fledged Rails app.
+Bootstrapping a Rails 5 API Template application is just as easy as it is to create a traditional Rails app.
 Before we run the command let's talk about the app we are going to be building for the next few lessons.
 We are going to prototype a small application call Iron Starter that allows users to create Campaigns to raise money for a project or idea.
-The app will be fairly simple it will include a __Campaign__ model that has many __Comments__.
-This is fairly basic, but it gives us a good domain to sink our teeth into.
-Ok so let's start building.
+The app is fairly simple and will include a __Campaign__ model that has many __Comments__.
+While basic, it gives us a good domain to sink our teeth into.

+Ok so let's get building.
 To generate a new project we need to run the `--api` flag after the name of the app we are generating.

 ```
 rails new iron-starter-api --api
 ```

 Next lets enter the the app directory and open it in the text editor.
-Let's take a look at the file directory and we will notice that the `/app/assets` folder is missing and inside of our `/app/views` folder their is just a basic `mailer.html.erb` file.
+If we take a look at the file directory and we should notice that the `/app/assets` folder is missing and inside of our `/app/views` folder is just a basic `mailer.html.erb` file.
 As our app will only be serving JSON, we have no need of an `application.html.erb` file.

 ### Creating An Endpoint (Review)

 In the Rails + JS section of the course we created endpoints for our JavaScript code to consume.
 We are going to be doing the same thing here, but we don't have to use the `respond_to` block and return either `.html` or `.json`.
-For this API we are only going to be returning JSON, so it allows us to clean up our code a lot and focus on our requests.
+For this API we are only going to be returning JSON, so it allows us to simplify code a lot and focus on clean responses.

 Let's first build out a request for getting a list of Campaigns:

 #### Step 1: Building the Model

-Since this is rails, we will generate models in the same way that we've always done.
-Our Campaign model needs attributes for `Title: String, Description: Text, Goal: Integer, Pledged: Integer`.
+Since this is Rails, we will generate models the same way that we've always done.
+Our Campaign model will need attributes for `Title: String, Description: Text, Goal: Integer, Pledged: Integer`.

 ```
 rails g model Campaign title:string description:text goal:integer pledged:integer